7Rocky/dirListDump/README.md

 # dirListDump

-`dirListDump` is a tool to download all the files from a website that has directory listing enabled.
+`dldump` is a tool to download all the files from a website that has directory listing enabled (useful in CTF for extracting files from a web server).

 ### Usage